[5% Off] China Train Ticket Discount for New Users

 💡 Allow extra time for trains to Laos

-For the Kunming–Vientiane international trains, customs formalities are handled directly at the South Railway Station.
-Make sure to arrive at least 1 hour and 30 minutes before departure, keep your passport handy, and check the visa requirements for Laos based on your nationality well in advance.
+For international services between Kunming and Vientiane, customs and immigration procedures take place at Kunming South Railway Station.
+Arrive at least 90 minutes before departure, keep your passport easily accessible, and check the latest visa requirements for Laos well in advance.

 💡 Keep your passport handy at every step of your journey

-In all Chinese train stations, you'll be asked for it at the entrance, at ticket collection kiosks, and when accessing the platform.
+In all Chinese train stations, you'll be asked for it at the entrance and boarding.
 Keep it in an outer pocket for easy access.

 💡 Hop on a train and explore Yunnan

-The South Railway Station is the perfect starting point for a high-speed train adventure across the province: reach Dali in 1 hour 40 minutes, Lijiang in 3 hours, and Xishuangbanna in 3 hours 30 minutes.
+The South Railway Station is the perfect starting point for a high-speed train adventure across the province: reach Dali in around 2 hours and 25 minutes, Lijiang in 3 hours, and Xishuangbanna in 3 hours 30 minutes.
 Yunnan's rail network has expanded significantly in recent years, now connecting all the region's major tourist hotspots.

 💡 Stay connected throughout your journey